Back to main page...

 Hot tip: nice breaks can be realized by activating SOLO and selecting multiple tracks - one after another - while the sequencer is playing.
 This technique is demonstrated at 2:44 of the Session #3 Video.

-Pattern Screen
+Pattern Page

 The GP buttons and the track buttons have a special function within this menu page to improve the handling: